Abdominal aortic aneurysm claims

-The heart pumps blood upwards along the ascending aorta, around a curve and then downwards along the descending aorta.
 Where the wall of the aorta becomes weak it can stretch and weaken (like a balloon inflating) to form an aneurysm.
 Pressure from the blood can then burst that wall.
-This is known as a ruptured aortic aneurysm.
-The condition is an emergency.
-If the patient is to survive the rupture must be diagnosed without delay and repaired by surgeons.
-Surgery can be very successful but prompt action is key.
+This is known as a ruptured abdominal aortic aneurysm.